- Never leave the cooktop unattended when in use. Boil over causes smoking and greasy spills that may ignite.

 - Use saucepans with thick flat bases.

-- Do not let large saucepans or frying pans overlap the bench, as this can deflect heat onto your benchtop and damage its surface.
+- Do not let large saucepans or frying pans overlap the bench, as this can deflect heat onto your countertop and damage its surface.

 - Always make sure saucepans are stable by centring them over the burner.